We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Extreme weather (such as extreme heat, cold, hail or strong winds) may affect your business.
 Under WHS laws you must provide a safe working environment and keep your workers safe in extreme weather.

 Extreme heat is an issue in many parts of Australia.
+Working in the heat in both outdoor and indoor workplaces can cause harm to workers.
 Make sure you’re aware of the signs of heat-related illness and how to manage the risks.

-Some employers must provide leave if their employees can’t work because of extreme weather.
+Some employers must give their employees leave if they can’t work because of extreme weather.
 Check if your employees have these entitlements under their award or agreement.
 If you’re not clear on your rights and responsibilities as an employer, you can either:

 - visit the Fair Work Ombudsman website